oktadev/okta-blog/_source/_posts/2022-10-20-spring-vault.md

 {% include toc.md %}

-## Use Environment Variables for Secrets; a Precursor to Spring Vault
+## Use environment variables for secrets; a precursor to Spring Vault

 Spring Boot applications can bind property values from environment variables.
 To demonstrate, create a `vault-demo-app` with OpenID Connect (OIDC) authentication, using the Spring Initializr.
 Then add `web`, `okta`, and `cloud-config-client` dependencies, some of which will be required later in the tutorial: